 See morec.
 2022 Creative Director Editor Animator Sound Designer

-Vanity Fair was lucky to work with the amazing duo Maurizio Cattelan & Pierpaolo Ferrari of Toiletpaper Magazine to make their annual Hollywood Portfolio.
+Vanity Fair hired with the amazing duo Maurizio Cattelan & Pierpaolo Ferrari of Toiletpaper Magazine to make their annual Hollywood Portfolio.
 The only challenge was the world was still shut down and it wasn’t safe yet to shoot in person.
 So they decided to do everything remotely, with photo shoots in LA, New York, Atlanta, Ghana, and Australia directed over Zoom.

 I was tasked with taking all the remote footage to somehow put together a Behind the Scenes video.
 It’s hard to go behind the scenes of something that was shot solely through video chats, so I decided to play into the computer-based visuals by having the interactions play out on a desktop.